-Love is love: an LGBT+ rally cry around the world – from gay romance novels to films and art.
+Love is love: an LGBTQ+ rally cry around the world – from gay romance novels to films and art.
 And no wonder, love is the strongest emotion: it makes us laugh, cry, shout from the rooftops, go crazy and throw things around the room (hopefully just soft toys).

 It can be tricky, sometimes, though, to find a gay romance novel to read that portrays gay love in all its many aspects.
 That’s why we’ve brought together a list of some of the best books about gay romance that reminds us of the universal nature of love.